EvanQuan/vmath-plus/README.md

 g:vmath_plus#stn_dev
 ```

+If you manually change these values, subsequent report function calls will
-These values are updated to their proper values on any `vmath_plus` function
+still output the correct report values.
+These values are also updated to their
-call.
+proper values after any `vmath_plus` function call.

 ## "More Instantly Better Vim" at OSCON 2013